Did we really need to spend so much?

 There is an easier solution for animal waste and many other uses of plastic bags.
 Corn oil-based plastic bags are biodegradable.

-Though biodegradable bags are not always appropriate for every use, if people made a
+Though biodegradable bags are not always appropriate for every use, if people made a concerted effort to use them, the amount of plastic permanently in landfills would be greatly lessened.

 We could diminish landfill use still further if everyone refused to accept food or drinks served in Styrofoam containers, particularly hot food and drinks, since Styrofoam when heated gives off styrene, a proven cancer-causing chemical.
 And Styrofoam never breaks down, whereas cardboard does.